dvtate/ideas/README.md

 - Tinder for e-dating (ie - browser extension to highlight single users on social media)
 - self-hostable version of [gemfury.com](https://gemfury.com)
 - GitHub but for CC media.
 Like Wikimedia but searchable.
+- Use ChatGPT, speech recognition and TTS to wait and interact with customer service on your behalf

 ## Useless but Interesting/fun\[ny]
 - Twitter bot that qrt "btw i use arch" every time someone mentions linux or arch linux